 - Closure of the Operational Loop: Companies can choose to manually act on their SCM's solutions by reporting configuration issues to the help desk.
 Even so, it's advantageous for a company to invest in a solution that automatically reports those issues and seamlessly integrates with business workflows to close the operational loop.
 Otherwise, organizations could neglect to report a problem and leave themselves open to attackers exploiting a misconfiguration.
 Organizations should also look for functionality that reduces false positives, such as when someone has granted an authorized exception.
 The last thing organizations want to do is waste time investigating an issue that doesn't constitute a digital threat and neglect committing time and resources to actual security problems.

 SCM from Tripwire

-To learn more about Tripwire’s Configuration Compliance Manager, click here.
+To learn more about Tripwire Enterprise, click here.

-Additional information on SCM can be found in this free e-book.
+Additional information on SCM can be found here.
 You can also learn about some of the other foundational network security controls you should look for when purchasing a new solution by downloading this whitepaper.